amanda-matthes/simple_superscalar_out-of-order_pipeline/README.md

 # A SystemVerilog implementation of a superscalar and out-of-order instruction pipeline
 A superscalar and out-of-order instruction pipeline loosely based on the RISC-V ISA implemented in SystemVerilog.
+This project was part of my BSc thesis.

 ## Abstract
 Superscalar out-of-order execution has become the norm in modern processors.
 Yet there is little information in the literature about its implementation details.
 This thesis explores what new hardware structures superscalar out-of-order execution requires.
 It presents a design for a simple processor, implemented in SystemVerilog, that uses register renaming, reservation stations and a reorder buffer to dynamically schedule instructions.